 To me, story-telling of every kind is one of the most fascinating, enjoyable, and important things in the world.
 When we read or write someone’s story, we get to step outside of ourselves for a moment and see the world through someone else’s eyes.
 We are called to imagine and empathise, and our hearts and minds are expanded in the process.
 In our increasingly divided world, we need to learn to listen to—and meaningfully engage with—each other more urgently than ever.

 As I leave my twenties behind me and look forward to the next decade of my life, I've realised that my priority is to tell stories that matter—whether that's by helping further the work of others through copywriting and consultancy, or my own work in freelance journalism, creative writing, and fiction.
 For as long as I can remember I have dreamed of seeing the magical little words, "by Sophie", on the cover of a book, and I hope I can make this dream a reality in the coming years.

 After a blissful three years studying English Literature at Durham University, I got my Masters in Magazine Journalism at City University in London, before going on to figure out how to build myself a career doing what I love.

 Having written my Masters dissertation on ethical fashion, I pursued my passion for this field further as a section editor for the Ethical Fashion Forum’s online magazine, Source, in 2011.
 Following multiple internships both in the magazine industry as well as the charity sector, I worked for a while in marketing and copywriting for a charity consultancy.
-In 2014 I joined the team at Verily (a US-based online magazine for women) first as a headline writer, then in editorial growth, and then eventually moving on to work as their Special Projects Manager.
+In 2014 I joined the team at Verily magazine, first working on headlines and growth, and then eventually moving on to work as their Special Projects Manager.